How Dogs Help Children With Special Needs

 Children with diabetes much watch what they eat to keep their blood sugars within a healthy range.
 Most diabetics use diet, exercise, and medications to achieve this.
 However, a diabetic alert dog is another tool that can help children with diabetes stay well.

-These dogs are trained to smell the chemical changes that happen in the body when insulin levels decrease or rise.
-Most trained dogs can sense a change in the scent of the child before they start showing outward signs.
+These trained dogs can smell the chemical changes in the body when insulin levels decrease or rise.
+Most trained dogs can sense a difference in the child’s scent before they start showing outward signs.
 The dog then alerts the child, their parents, teacher, or other caregivers so that they can attend to their health needs promptly.

 Anxiety can be a debilitating condition for many children.
 Parents often struggle to help anxious children because they want to protect them from discomfort.
 Interacting with dogs can boost a child’s mood and minimize stress levels.
-Dogs help with anxiety by providing physical touch and unconditional love.
-Dogs for anxiety can also offer a sense of safety and security to the child that even a parent or other adult may be unable to provide.
+Canines help with anxiety by providing physical touch and unconditional love.
+Dogs for anxiety can also offer a sense of safety and security to the child that even a parent or other adult may not provide.

 Guiding the Blind

 Dogs have long been used to help visually impaired people get around.
-Organizations like the MIRA Foundation, work to provide guide dogs for eligible blind children who are between the ages of 11 and 16 free of charge.
-However, many children aren’t lucky enough to find an organization like MIRA, making it imperative that parents and families plan for financial needs, like a dog and other equipment for children with special needs.
+Organizations like the MIRA Foundation work to provide guide dogs for eligible blind children between the ages of 11 and 16 free of charge.
+However, many children aren’t lucky enough to find an organization like MIRA, making it imperative that parents and families plan for financial needs, like dogs and other equipment for children with special needs.